coollabsio/coolify/README.md

 Coolify is an open-source & self-hostable alternative to Heroku / Netlify / Vercel / etc.

-It helps you to manage your servers, applications, databases on your own hardware, all you need is SSH connection.
-You can manage VPS, Bare Metal, Raspberry PI's anything.
+It helps you manage your servers, applications, and databases on your own hardware; you only need an SSH connection.
+You can manage VPS, Bare Metal, Raspberry PIs, and anything else.

-Imagine if you could have the ease of a cloud but with your own servers.
+Imagine having the ease of a cloud but with your own servers.
 That is **Coolify**.

-No vendor lock-in, which means that all the configuration for your applications/databases/etc are saved to your server.
-So if you decide to stop using Coolify (oh nooo), you could still manage your running resources.
-You just lose the automations and all the magic. 🪄️
+No vendor lock-in, which means that all the configurations for your applications/databases/etc are saved to your server.
+So, if you decide to stop using Coolify (oh nooo), you could still manage your running resources.
+You lose the automations and all the magic. 🪄️

-For more information, take a look at our landing page [here](https://coolify.io).
+For more information, take a look at our landing page at [coolify.io](https://coolify.io).

 # Installation